srcdslab/sm-plugin-SprayManager/README.md

 In 3.0.0 we introduced utf8mb4 as standard, you will need to run these queries:
 To simplify the update process, we have provided a migration script.
 You can find the script at: [migration/300_character_collate_utf8mb4.sql](migration/300_character_collate_utf8mb4.sql)

+**Note:** You need to select the appropriate database before running the migration scripts.